 | Above €180,294 | 45% |

-Multiply the resulting tax figure by your number of parts to get the household's total income tax bill.
+Step 4: Multiply the result back by your number of shares to get your total household tax bill.

 - Multiply by 2: €1,870 total household tax

-The tax benefit from each additional half-part beyond the household base is capped.
-For 2026 (2025 income), the maximum tax reduction from each additional half-part is €1,807.
+The tax saving from each additional half-share beyond the base is capped.
+For 2026, the maximum tax reduction per additional half-share is €1,807.

+For high-income households, additional shares from children eventually stop reducing the bill further.
 For most UK expats at typical pension income levels, this cap is unlikely to be relevant.
-But it's worth knowing it exists.

-There is a second, separate use of the word quotient in the French tax system — the quotient system for exceptional income (système du quotient).
-This is different from the quotient familial and is easy to confuse.
+There is a second, separate use of the word quotient in French tax — the quotient system for exceptional income.
+This is completely different from the quotient familial and easy to confuse.

-The quotient system for exceptional income is a spreading mechanism.
-If you receive a large one-off income in a single year — a pension lump sum, significant backdated income, or certain property windfalls — you can use this system to prevent the lump sum from pushing your regular income into a higher tax bracket.
+The exceptional income quotient is a spreading mechanism for large one-off payments — a pension lump sum, significant backdated income.
+It prevents a windfall pushing your regular income into a higher bracket.

-The RFR thresholds that determine your social charges band — exempt, reduced, median, or normal — vary by the number of household parts.
-A couple at 2 parts has higher thresholds than a single person at 1 part, recognising that the same income level supports a larger household.
+The thresholds that determine your social charges band — exempt, reduced, or standard — vary by number of household shares.
+A couple at 2 shares has higher thresholds than a single person, recognising that the same income level supports a larger household.

 Common Mistakes